Grapes42/Nostalpi_SP/documentation/documentation.md

 Some risks that may be apparent in implementing the proposed solution include:
 - Battery shorts/other issues if the charging circuit has an issue.
 - General shorts by parts touching one another.
+- Case being too fragile due to removed materials.

 ### Mitigation
 Some ways theses risks can be mitigated are:
-- Thoroughly testing the charging circuit with a Multimeter, to ensure it works as it should before connecting a battery.
+- Thoroughly testing the charging circuit with a multimeter, to ensure it works as it should, before connecting a battery.
-- Thoroughly testing the PCB and other components' connections with a Multimeter to ensure they work as they should, before final assembly
+- Thoroughly testing the PCB and other components' connections with a multimeter to ensure they work as they should, before final assembly.
 - Adequate spacing and/or insulation between layers to prevent shorts.
+- Carefully removing as little material as possible to fit the parts, and if an area is too thin add reinforcement.
+The large amount of material will be removed using a rotary tool for the sake of speed, and the final parts will be removed using abrasive paper to ensure a precise fit.
+Material can be added by gluing small bits of plastic or metal.

 ## 12. Evaluation